LASURI: Undergraduate research at las

 How LASURI works

-- Faculty members interested in working on a student research project connect.
+- Faculty members and undergraduate students interested in working on a student research project connect.
 Faculty interested in working with an undergraduate research assistant can create a research profile on the Undergraduate Research Experience (URE) website, describing their work and what they expect from their URA.
-Students may search for potential mentors there, but faculty and students may also reach out to students directly.
+Students may search for potential mentors there, but faculty and students may also reach out to each other directly.

 - Faculty mentors and students meet, determine if they would like to work together, design a specific student project and establish the expectations for the project.
 You may explore the type of questions included on the LASURI application to guide your discussions.
 Faculty mentors should help the student design the project and may help them prepare their application.

 If a project is selected, the LASURI undergraduate recipient and their Faculty Mentor are expected to work together throughout the award period.
 Students will receive an award of up to $1250 per semester to facilitate this research.
 Most participants are approved for two-semester projects, receiving up to $2500 for the full year.
 The Faculty Mentors associated with these projects will be awarded a fixed amount to cover related project costs, including materials, travel, and equipment for student use.
 The funds will be submitted to the mentors' departments for disbursal to the mentors.

-- At the end of the academic year, students are expected to present their research projects at the UIC Student Research Forum and submit their abstracts to the LASURI Abstract Archive, using the Final Abstract Submission form available on the "For Current Participants" section of this website.
+- At the end of the academic year, students are expected to present their research projects at the UIC Student Research Forum and submit their abstracts to the LASURI Abstract Archive.

 early December 2018 - Application available on SnAP.